UCB-INFO-FRONTEND-WEBARCH/ucb-info-frontend-webarch.github.io/assignments/a-write-javascript-functionality.md

  **Create another function with the following characteristics:**
  - Name of Function: addComment
  - Parameters: list_of_comments, comment
- - list_of_comments is an array of values with type Commewnt, comment is a parameter of type Comment
+ - list_of_comments is an array of values with type Comment, comment is a parameter of type Comment
  - Returns: list_of_comments
  - AddComment should add comment to list_of_comments.
 It should add the new comment to the end of the list_of_comments